Sequential importance sampling for estimating expectations over the space of perfect matchings

-\textbf{Example 2 ($m=n$)}: The classical ESP experiment had $m=n=5$.
-The theorems in \cite{diaconis2020card} and \cite{diaconis2020guessing} worked for fixed $m$ and large $n$ or fixed $n$ and large $m$.
-There are virtually no results for guesses when both $m$ and $n$ are large.
+\textbf{Example 2 ($d=k$)}: The classical ESP experiment had $d=k=5$.
+The theorems in \cite{diaconis2020card} and \cite{diaconis2020guessing} worked for fixed $k$ and large $d$ or fixed $d$ and large $k$.
+There are virtually no results for guesses when both $k$ and $d$ are large.
 Using SIS any reasonable deck sizes are now accessible.
-Fig. \ref{fig:CardGuessingM=n} shows results using sequential importance sampling for $m=n$ for $2 \leq m = n \leq 18$.
-The algorithm in Appendix \ref{sec: exact permanent card guessing} allows computing the number of correct guesses by the greedy algorithm for larger $m=n$.
+Fig. \ref{fig:CardGuessingM=n} shows results using sequential importance sampling for $d=k$ for $2 \leq d = k \leq 18$.
+The algorithm in Appendix \ref{sec: exact permanent card guessing} allows computing the number of correct guesses by the greedy algorithm for larger $d=k$.
 Note that the number of correct guesses by greedy depends on the order of the cards in the shuffled deck, and as a result we show confidence intervals both for greedy and SIS in Fig. \ref{fig:CardGuessingM=n}.

-\begin{remark} The greedy algorithm guesses at least $m$ cards from this data, it was not clear if the excess over $m$ even got as large as $2$ (!).
-We now believe that for $m=n$, the experiment of the greedy strategy is $n + \sqrt{n} + o(\sqrt{n})$ (see Fig. \ref{fig:nMinusSqrtn} ). \end{remark}
+\begin{remark} From this data, the greedy algorithm guesses at least $d$ cards correctly.
+From previous data, it was not clear if the excess over $k$ even got as large as $2$ (!).
+We now believe that for $k=d$, the experiment of the greedy strategy is $d + \sqrt{d} + o(\sqrt{d})$ (see Fig. \ref{fig:nMinusSqrtn} ). \end{remark}